cahayazulkafli/dotfiles/README.md

 # Dotfiles for BSPWM, a manual tiling window manager.

 Mainly for Arch Linux, but still usable for other distributions.
+Distributions tested:

+- Debian
+- Arch Linux

 # Required dependencies:
 - bspwm (Tiling window manager in use)